 This travel data information is normally recorded and verified.
 Emails are good as "backup records for original receipts" (although they don't count as "original receipts" otherwise anyone can email themselves these from scratch.)

 Travel file (folder)

 Buy a box of envelopes and use these for "hard copy" files, labelling them with the following: Date, Place, and Business Trip Purpose.

 E.g : January 27, 2018 Dallas, Texas "City Bridge Contract"

 This is a great way of organising hard-copies of your expenses.
 For the sake of staying organised, put any receipt received during the trip, into one of these labeled envelopes.
 If you eat out at a restaurant, obtain that receipt from dinner and stick it in the envelope.
 If it's at a hotel restaurant, it may be on the hotel voucher.
 Either way, they all go into the envelope made for that specific trip.

 Have a special place for these files, perhaps in a dedicated spot in your briefcase or travel bag.
-Remembering where they're at will become habitual.
+Remembering where they are will become habitual.
 Be sure to take care of the original receipts for things that do not have a digital footprint, as these are of course not replaceable.

 By the end of the year, gather all these envelopes and "backup" printouts start using them for the business expense reports.
 Other spots that these printouts and receipts can be kept in are boxes and bowls.